ajaylanki602/roman-numeral-conversion/Readme.md

 	  "message": "Number format error occured.
 Input entered is not a valid number" }

 ## 7 Logging

 SLF4J logger is used to generate log statements.
 Logging level and logfile name are configured in application.properties.
-A log file with the name specified is created in the path same as application.properties.
+A log file with the name specified is created in the root of the project.

 ## 8 Metrics

 I used spring-boot-starter-actuator dependency to expose endpoints to access metrics such as health, info etc.

-Sample response received upon accessing /actuator endpoint looks as below
+Links to all the monitoring and metrics are returned upon accessing http://localhost:8080/actuator endpoint

 	{
     "_links": {